docarray/docarray/docs/fundamentals/documentarray/access-elements.md

 (access-elements)=
 # Access Elements

 This is probably my favorite chapter so far.
-Readers come to this far may ask: okay you re-implement Python List via DocumentArray, what's the big deal?
+Readers come to this far may ask: okay you re-implement Python List coin it as DocumentArray, what's the big deal?

 If it is just a `list` and you can only access elements via `[1]`, `[-1]`, `[1:3]`, then it is no big deal.
 However, DocumentArray offers much more than simple indexing.
 It allows you to fully exploit the rich & nested data structure of Document in an easy and efficient way.